sarthak2021/The-Spark-Foundation/README.md

 # The-Spark-Foundation
-As Data science intern at the sparks foundation I perform Task 2 -Predicting using Unsupervised Learning
+As Data science intern at the sparks foundation I perform someTask
+Task 2-Predicting using Unsupervised Learning